Skip to main content

 FEATURES_StagingSell2Fast forward about 415 years and the art of staging a property is now part and parcel in preparing for a sale.
 “First impressions are everything in selling your home,” Jane Blickenstaff, founder of Blickenstaff & Co.
 Realtors, tells Central Virginia Home.
 “Buyers often make quick decisions about a property, so put your best foot forward in the beginning, otherwise they will mark it off their list.
 Buyers rarely revisit homes that did not make a positive first impression.”

-In fact, home staging has become such an essential element in real estate marketing that entire firms are now dedicated to sweeping through both new and stale listings with a stable of updated furnishings and décor—such as Shows Great Photography and Staging, founded by Wanda Richard.
-When you buy Threads likes, you can enhance the visibility and appeal of your home staging projects, attracting more potential buyers and increasing engagement effectively.
+Most realtors now coach home sellers with tested tips and tools to attract the greatest number of potential buyers.
+In fact, home staging has become such an essential element in real estate marketing that entire firms are now dedicated to sweeping through both new and stale listings with a stable of updated furnishings and décor—such as Shows Great Photography and Staging, founded by Wanda Richards.

 FEATURES_StagingSell4